Breeding behaviour of birds: Male displays

 Females typically choose males based on appearance, skills, and song.
 In polygamous species like pheasants, males often do not contribute to chick-rearing, leaving it to females.

-Males display vibrant plumage or sing to attract mates, often adopting a breeding plumage.
-Male rock sparrows puff up to reveal a normally hidden yellow breast patch.
+Males may display vibrant plumage or sing to attract mates, often adopting a breeding plumage.
+Male rock sparrows puff up their breast feathers to reveal a normally hidden yellow breast patch.
 Studies on great tits show females prefer males with wider black belly stripes, confirmed by experiments where thicker stripes were artificially added, making males more attractive and perceived as dominant.

 In song-based courtship, the loudest or most complex singer is often chosen.
 Singing also signals territory occupancy, with males perching high to project sound.

 In some species, like the Eurasian dotterel, females court males, displaying brighter plumage.
 Males then handle incubation, nest maintenance, and chick care.

 Lekking grounds

-Lekking grounds are sites where males gather to display, typically at dawn or occasionally dusk, aiming to position themselves near the center.
-Unlike common pheasants, which lek alone on small patches of trampled grass, emitting hoarse calls every few minutes, species like manakins, cotingas, and hummingbirds display on branches or in flight.
+Lekking grounds are sites where males gather to display, typically at dawn or occasionally dusk, aiming to position themselves near the centre.
+Common pheasants lek alone on small patches of trampled grass, emitting hoarse calls every few minutes, while species like manakins, cotingas, and hummingbirds display on branches or in flight.

-Display flights showcase agility, often accompanied by song.
-For example, Eurasian skylarks and common snipes perform aerial displays, with the snipe's tail feathers vibrating to produce a buzzing sound.
+Display flights may showcase agility, often accompanied by song.
+For example, Eurasian skylark and common snipe perform aerial displays, with the snipe's tail feathers vibrating to produce a buzzing sound.